saurabh-ranu/shareyourviewsapp/README.md

 ## Purpose

-`ngBoilerplate` is designed to make life easy by providing a basic framework with which to kickstart AngularJS projects.
-It contains a best-practice directory structure to ensure code reusability and maximum scalability. ngBoilerplate also comes prepackaged with the most popular design frameworks
+`shareyourviewsapp` is designed to make life easy by providing a basic framework with which to kickstart AngularJS projects.
+It contains a best-practice directory structure to ensure code reusability and maximum scalability. shareyourviewsapp also comes prepackaged with the most popular design frameworks
 around: [Twitter Bootstrap](http://getbootstrap.com),
 [Angular UI](http://angular-ui.github.io),
 [Angular Bootstrap](http://angular-ui.github.io/bootstrap),